 However, the fact that some smartphones don’t come with a native QR code scanner might prevent some users from trying it out.
 This is because they would have to download a third-party scanner app and give it permissions to their device’s camera which might prove to be a cause of privacy concern.

 It’s no hidden secret that the download manager apps tend to fetch files at a faster speed than compared to the standalone browser.
 This is because these apps break down a larger file into smaller chunks and download each of these files simultaneously.
-Once done, they combine all these bits into a single package and then present you the file.
+Once done, they combine all these bits into a single package and then present you with the file.

 But, with the help of the Parallel Downloading flag, you could instruct the browser to adapt the downloading technique of the download manager.
 Doing so will make Edge break down a large file into smaller data packets and then download them parallelly.